 If you locate a wasps’ nest on your property in Holbrook, ID 83243, please contact our wasps’ nest removal professionals as soon as possible.
 Don’t try to take on the nest on your own; it’s incredibly risky, and you could get stung a lot.
 Also, and maybe most critically, do not attempt to seal the nest opening with cement glue or mortar, since you will force the wasps into your home!

-Likewise, and also possibly most critically, do not attempt to seal the nest opening with concrete adhesive or mortar, given that you will require the wasps into your home!
+And possibly most critically, do not try to secure the nest opening with concrete adhesive or mortar, given that you will require the wasps into your residence!

 *** ALL Services can be Quoted over the Phone ***

 4 Common Types of Wasps Found in Holbrook, ID

 - Cicada killer wasps — Large and solitary, cicada killer wasps don’t often live in large hives.
 Despite their name, these wasps are very gentle and will not sting unless they are stepped on or handled aggressively.

 - Hornets — Of all the stinging insects in Florida, hornets tend to inspire the most fear.
 Because they are venomous and aggressive, these bugs are the cause of countless deaths across the U.S. every year.
 These colony insects tend to live in large, paper-like nests that look like honeycombs.
 Furthermore, they can sting repeatedly because their stingers do not contain barbs.

 - Mud daubers — Mud daubers are solitary wasps.
 Female mud daubers build nests from mud and tend to reserve their sting for prey.

 - Yellowjackets — Yellowjackets are often confused with bees because they are similar in size and appearance.
 These insects are important because they feed on many pest insects, and they tend to build large nests in trees and shrubs around local homes.
 And while yellow jackets have stingers with barbs, they can still sting repeatedly.